 1 1/4 cup fresh or frozen cranberries

-- In the bowl of an electric mixer, cream together the butter, oil, and both sugars.
+- In the bowl of an electric mixer, cream together the butter, oil, granulated sugar and brown sugar.
 Mix about 5 minutes on medium-high.

 - With the mixer on low, add in the eggs one at a time.
 Scrape down the bowl.

-- With the mixer on low, carefully alternate in the dry ingredients and poaching liquid in two batches.
+- With the mixer on low, carefully alternate in the dry ingredients and the 1/4 cup reserved poaching liquid in two batches.